Student Loan and Postgraduate Loan Deductions

 Payroll Manager will calculate and display the relevant student loan deductions on the ‘Pay Details’ screen and on the employee’s payslip.

 Stopping student loan deductions

 If you receive form SL2 ‘Stop Notice’ from HMRC then you should enter an ‘End Date’ into the Student Loan Repayment box in Payroll Manager (on the same screen as you entered the ‘Start Date’).
 Payroll Manager will stop calculating deductions from that point onwards.

 Paying Student Loan Deductions to HMRC

 Student Loan Deductions are reported to HMRC via RTI FPS returns.
 The deducted amounts are then paid to HMRC together with the PAYE Tax due for that period.
 Student Loan Deduction amounts are summarised on the ‘Pay‘ – ‘Employers Summary for Tax Period‘ report.

-An employee has not yet earned above the annual threshold but the software is still calculating deductions – why? – The annual threshold is divided by the number of pay periods in a year in order to determine the monthly or weekly threshold. e.g. the annual threshold for plan type 2 loans from April 2018 onward is £25,000.
-The monthly threshold is 25,000/12 = £2083.33, and the weekly threshold is 25,000/52 = £480.77.
-If a monthly paid employee earns more than £2083.33 in any one month (or a weekly paid employee earns more than £480.77 in any one week), they will be liable for student loan deductions in that particular pay period, regardless of their pay in other periods.
+An employee has not yet earned above the annual threshold but the software is still calculating deductions – why? – The annual threshold is divided by the number of pay periods in a year in order to determine the monthly or weekly threshold.
+If an employee earns above the monthly or weekly threshold then student loan deductions will be collected via PAYE regardless of their pay in other periods.